JoKra1/HSMM_LD_EEG/README.md

  - Open Matlab and make sure the repository is the working/current directory
  - Install the parallel computing and wavelet toolboxes if they are not yet installed
  - Run ``HSMMMVPA_forward_selection.mat``
+ - Open R and make sure the repository is the working/current directory, (optionally) install the dependencies via renv
+ - Run ``trial_level_analyis.Rmd``